Mahindra Aerospace

-Mahindra Aerospace is an Indian aerospace company, part of the Mahindra Group.
+Mahindra Aerospace is an Indian aerospace company and a part of the Mahindra Group.
 It is the first Indian private firm to make smaller civil aircraft for the Indian general aviation market.
 It is an AS9100 Rev.D certified design organization.

 Acquisitions

 A Civil Air Patrol GA8 Airvan on takeoff from West Houston Airport during a mission following Hurricane Rita in 2005.

-The parent Mahindra & Mahindra group acquired a 75.1% majority stake in December 2009 of Australian aircraft manufacturer Gippsland Aeronautics, builder of the Gippsland GA200, Gippsland GA8 Airvan and the Gippsland GA10 Airvan.
+The parent Mahindra & Mahindra group acquired a 75.1% majority stake in Australian aircraft manufacturer Gippsland Aeronautics in December 2009, builder of the Gippsland GA200, Gippsland GA8 Airvan, and the Gippsland GA10 Airvan.
 The company was renamed GippsAero.
 Also in December 2009 the Mahindra & Mahindra group also acquired a 75.1% stake in Aerostaff Australia, a component manufacturer of high-precision, close-tolerance, aircraft components and assemblies for large aerospace original equipment manufacturers.
 In June 2010 the company acquired the Australian Boeing unit, an aerospace component manufacturer.

 Products

 National Aerospace Laboratories (NAL) and Mahindra Aerospace jointly developed the NAL NM5 light aircraft.